Apostolic succession quotes from throughout Church History.

 We are commanded in Scripture to earnestly contend for the faith once for all delivered to the saints.
 I make no apologies for vigorously opposing those who change that faith, even if they call themselves Christians and claim succession from the apostles.

-See the videos on this page for further information.
+See my videos on apostolic succession for further information.

 The apostles have preached the Gospel to us from the Lord Jesus Christ; Jesus Christ [has done so] from God. … Having therefore received their orders … and thus preaching through countries and cities, they appointed the firstfruits [of their labours], having first proven them by the Spirit, to be bishops and deacons of those who should afterwards believe. …